natch 7 months ago

 Mars itself is very inhospitable to humans.

-• nine_k a day ago
+• nine_k 7 months ago

 Mars is extremely hospitable to humans, compared to almost every other planet except Earth.